 Table of Contents

-Buprenorphine is a medication used to treat Opioid Use Disorder (OUD) as part of medication-assisted treatment (MAT).
-It is a partial opioid agonist, which means that it activates the same receptors in the brain as opioids like heroin or fentanyl, but it does so to a lesser degree.
+Buprenorphine/Suboxone is a medication used in outpatient medication-assisted treatment (MAT) programs to help people recover from opioid and pain medication dependency or addiction.
+It is a partial opioid agonist, which means that it activates the same opioid receptors in the brain as opioids like heroin or fentanyl, but it does so to a lesser degree.
 This reduces the risk of overdose and withdrawal symptoms compared to full agonists like these drugs.
 This medication helps people to quit or reduce the use of illicit opiates such as heroin, methadone, fentanyl, and other pain relievers like morphine, oxycodone, etc.

 When prescribed in addiction treatment programs, Buprenorphine is a safer alternative to full opioid agonists and is less abused.
 Buprenorphine is often used in combination with naloxone, an opioid antagonist, which further reduces the risk of overdose and abuse.
 Buprenorphine can help reduce cravings and withdrawal symptoms, and it can also improve social functioning and reduce the risk of contracting infectious diseases like HIV or hepatitis C. It is important to note that Buprenorphine should be used as part of a comprehensive treatment plan that includes counseling and behavioral therapy9.